burningmantech/ranger-clubhouse-web/README-development.md

 - When using <select> be sure to set the select to a default value.
 Forms do not operate differently in a SPA environment.
-When 'submit' is clicked, the field values stored in variables/object is used NOT what is currently set on the form itself.
+When 'submit' is clicked, the field values stored in variables/object is used, NOT what is currently set on the form itself.